Cheddar A.F.C.: History

 The club was established in 1892.
 They later joined the Cheddar Valley League, and were champions in 1910–11.
 The club later transferred to the Weston-super-Mare and District Football League, and won the Somerset Junior Cup in 1931–32.
 After World War II they rejoined the Cheddar Valley League.
 The club later moved up to the Somerset County League in 1961, finishing bottom of Division One in 1961–62 and 1962–63.

 In 1988–89 Cheddar won the Somerset County League's Division Two and Three Cup.
 In 1989–90 they finished third in Division Two, earning promotion to Division One.
 However, they were relegated back to Division Two after three seasons.
 Another third-place finish in 1997–98 saw the club promoted to Division One again, and in 1999–2000 they won the Premier Division/Division One Cup.
 In 2003–04 the club were Division One champions, earning promotion to the Premier Division.

 Cheddar were Somerset County League Premier Division runners-up in 2011–12 and were promoted to Division One of the Western League.
+The club finished bottom of Division One in 2025–26 and were relegated back to the Premier Division of the Somerset County League.